UKHomeOffice/dq-s3-move-files/README.md

 # dq-s3-move-files

 Bash script that moves files between key prefixes in S3.
-It created key prefixes based on the timestamp found in the file name.
+It creates key prefixes based on the timestamp found in the file name.

 # Dependencies:
  - aws cli